sentclose/sentc-docs/docs/src/guide/file.md

 ## Download and decrypt a file

-To download a file just use the file id.
+To download a file, simply use its file ID.
-A file key could be encrypted by another created key or a group key.
-The file create will always give you the master key id back.
+The file key may be encrypted using either another created key or a group key.
+The file creator will always provide you with the master key ID.

 :::: tabs type:card